Berezan' Runestone

-The Berezan' Runestone (X UaFv1914;47) was discovered in 1905 by Ernst von Stern, professor at Odessa, on Berezan' Island (also known as the Island of St Aitherios) where the Dnieper River meets the Black Sea.
-The runestone is 48 cm wide, 47 cm high and 12 cm thick, and kept in the museum of Odesa.
+The Beresan Runestone (X UaFv1914;47) was discovered in 1905 by Ernst von Stern, professor at Odessa, on the Beresan Island (also known as the Island of St. Aether) where the Dnieper River meets the Black Sea.
+The runestone is 48 cm wide, 47 cm high and 12 cm thick, and is kept in the museum of Odessa.
 It was made by a Varangian (Viking) trader named Grani in memory of his business partner Karl.
 They were probably from Gotland, Sweden.